CiscoDevNet/cloud-cml/documentation/AWS.md

 - select "Attach policies directly"
 - select "Customer managed" in the "Filter by type" drop down
 - select the "cml-s3-access" customer managed policy (the one we created above)
 - click "Next"
 - click "Add permissions"

+#### KMS policy (optional)

+- click on "Add permissions"
+- select "Add permissions" from the drop down
+- select "Attach policies directly"
+- select "Customer managed" in the "Filter by type" drop down
+- select the "cml-kms-access" customer managed policy (the one we created above)
+- click "Next"
+- click "Add permissions"